Ironchip-Security/Ironchip-Windows-Logon/README.md

      <img alt="Configuration view" src="./assets/configuration-view.png" width="350"/>
    </p>

-  > I case your Ironchip company is in an other environment, make sure to update the host in orther target the expected endpoints (*e.g https://testing.api.ironchip.com* is the host for the testing environment).
+  > I case your Ironchip company is in another environment, make sure to update the host in order to target the expected endpoints (*e.g https://testing.api.ironchip.com* is the host for the testing environment).

  4) On the next step you can enable additional features.